-Suit over life-ending drugs for terminally ill gets hearing
+Judge allows lawsuit on life-ending drugs for terminally ill

 The law took effect in California in June 2016.
 It was approved a year earlier but couldn’t take effect until the conclusion of a special session on health care.

-Under the state’s law, patients must be given six months or less to live, make two verbal requests at least 15 days apart and submit a written request.
+To take advantage of the law, patients must be given six months or less to live, make two verbal requests at least 15 days apart and submit a written request.

+During a hearing in Riverside, Deputy Attorney General Kathleen Lynch argued that the law has many safeguards and the plaintiffs — which include doctors and the American Academy of Medical Ethnics — were making allegations based on hypothetical situations.

+“This Act takes nothing from anybody,” she told the court.
+“It gives terminally ill people a right.”

 The law passed following the heavily publicized case of a 29-year-old California woman with brain cancer who moved to Oregon to legally end her life in 2014.

-Some see the measure as providing choice to the dying in a health care system that helps people live longer but is limited in preventing slow, painful deaths.
+Some see the measure as providing a choice to the dying in a health care system that helps people live longer but is limited in preventing slow, painful deaths.
 Critics say they fear the option will lead to hasty decisions, misdiagnosis and waning support for palliative care.

 In the last year, at least 504 terminally ill Californians have requested the prescriptions, according to advocacy group Compassion & Choices.
-The number includes only those who contacted the organization, and state officials have yet to release official data.
+The number includes only those who contacted the organization.
+The state has not released official data.

+Kevin Diaz, the organization’s national director of legal advocacy, said he was disappointed but doubted the challenge would succeed.

+“It is unfortunate they’re trying to impose their beliefs on people who are suffering unbearably at the end of life,” he told reporters.